 • Bumrungrad International Hospital, Bangkok.
 JCI-accredited since 2002, 47 specialty centers, 1.1 million patients per year.
 English-speaking pediatricians on site.
 Walk-in ER 24/7.
 Sukhumvit 3, near Nana BTS.

 • Bangkok Hospital network.
 Multiple branches including BKK headquarters, Pattaya, Phuket, Chiang Mai.
 JCI-accredited.
 Pediatric ER strong at all locations.
-The Phuket branch is the de-facto pediatric resource for the Andaman coast.
+The Phuket branch is the default pediatric resource for the Andaman coast.

 • Phuket International Hospital.
-Patong / Phuket Town.
+Patong and Phuket Town.
 English-speaking ER.
 Closer than Bangkok Hospital Phuket for travelers staying on the west coast.

 What to bring.
 Your insurance card, passport copies, the kid’s vaccination record (paper or photo on your phone), and a credit card.
 Private hospitals bill you, and you submit to your insurer.
 Costs are dramatically lower than equivalent care in the US or UK.